 When Tori's mother died, Tori was not there.
-She got the voicemail on her answering machine when she got her from school that day at the trailer.
+She received the voicemail on her answering machine after she got home from school that day at the trailer.
 Tori's mother had not wanted her to be there, she said that she simply wanted to let go and that the sight of her daughter made her want to stay too much.
 Tori cried on the floor all that night alone.
 Her grief was too much to take and she missed school the next day as well.
 The hospice facility made all of the funeral arrangements for her mother.
-The quiet ceremony put together by the cancer society was nice, but it did not alleviate the pain Tori felt.
+The quiet ceremony put together by the cancer society was respectful, yet it did not alleviate the pain Tori felt.
 She knew she had to cope, but the weight of it was unbearable.
 The fellow residents of the trailer park were kind to her.
-Her chum from school Molly would bring her the school work she missed but after a week the expectation was business as usual.
-The concept jaded Tori who was disenchanted beyond her years from the trauma of it all.
+Her friend from school, Molly would bring her the school work she missed but after a week the expectation was business as usual by the school who threatened to send a truancy officer to her trailer if she did not return.
+This threat jaded Tori who was now greatly disenchanted beyond her years from the trauma of it all.

 The result of this new disdain for Tori was that she began to buck back against what she felt was unfair.
-For a person whose whole life had she been willing to take whatever was given her, there was a saturation point of misery that she had reached knowingly reached.
+For a person whose whole life had she been willing to take whatever was given her, there was a saturation point of hellishness that she had already knowingly reached.
 A point where there was no looking forward or being hopeful, this was her moment of being present for what had happened, this was her moment of no longer being okay.
-Soon Tori missed too much school in the weeks that followed.
-When her social worker called her at her trailer to see what she could do, Tori could only ask to begin the emancipation process through the courts because nothing else was on her mind.
-She had no will left in her to sit in school waiting for the bell to ring as her life became so empty, reeling in that all that she had was herself.
+Tori completely checked out of her schoolwork altogether.
+When Tori's social worker called her at her trailer to see what she could do, Tori could only ask to begin the emancipation process through the courts because nothing else was on her mind.
+She had no will left in her to sit in class waiting for the bell to ring as her life became so empty.
+She couldn't help reeling in that all that she had in this world was herself.
 The court granted Tori her request under the condition that she pass her GED, something she could easily do as the questions were designed to be answered by anyone with an eighth-grade reading level.
-Altogether it took a mere two court dates and Tori was no longer on the path that a typical American teenager followed, not that she ever truly was on one, to begin with.
+In summation, it took a mere two court dates and Tori was no longer on the path that a typical American teenager followed, not that she ever truly was on one, to begin with.

-Her social worker had done her a couple of kindness before she all but disappeared, the first being that she organized for Tori to receive food stamps, a housing allowance, and to have welfare checks sent to her at her trailer every month.
-The amounts of money go a short distance though as Tori found out.
+Her social worker had done her a couple of kindnesses before she all but disappeared, the first being that she organized for Tori to receive food stamps, a housing allowance to pay for her trailer's slot, and to have welfare checks sent to her at her trailer every month.
+These amounts of money went a short distance though as Tori found out.
 Her mother had shown her how to pay bills before she died, Tori just didn't realize at the time how much they were barely getting by.
 Tori did not take her health for granted at least and decided to get a job.
-She asked around the trailer park, but the nearest places that were hiring were over ten miles away.
-Her friend Josie said that the only person who had a vehicle reliable enough for her to use was an elderly man by the name of Mr. Ronny, but without a new transmission, his beater truck was bound to breakdown on the side of the road.
-Tori went over her options and realized that she would need to find an initial cash infusion to begin to even start to work to live or risk being a lifetime welfare recipient living paycheck to paycheck, going slowly mad in between.
+She asked around the trailer park, learning that the nearest places that were hiring were over ten miles away.
+With many of the residents too disabled or nonfunctioning, Tori could not find a person to car-pull with to get to work.
+Her friend Josie said that the only person who had a vehicle cheap enough for her to use was an elderly man by the name of Mr. Ronny, but without a new transmission, his beater truck was bound to break down on the side of the road.
+Tori went over her options and realized that she would need to find an initial cash infusion to begin to even start to work to live or risk being a lifetime welfare recipient scraping by from paycheck to paycheck, going slowly mad in between.

 In the morning Tori snuck onto the bus with Molly who was still in school.
 It was the best way for Tori to get into town as the school was near the business district of the city.
 Tori knew this would only work until the bus driver found out she was no longer a student at the school and only during the school year, making it a temporary solution.
 As soon as she exited the bus she said goodbye to Molly and walked to the blood donation clinic.
 In contradiction to Josie's assumption, the clinic staff immediately noticed via Tori's identification card that she did not meet the age requirements.
 Tori explained that she was an emancipated minor and pulled out a copy of the court order saying as much.
 The man working behind the check-in counter put his hands in the air and firmly told Tori that he could not help her.
 Tori was self-conscious as the other people in the packed waiting room saw the whole exchange.
 She felt her face become a hot red hue in embarrassment.
 She went to leave, not knowing what she would do for the day as there were another five hours to waste until she could take the school bus back to the trailer park once more.
 With her head down she went toward the exit.
 As she walked out a woman holding a crying baby told her that she could still donate bone marrow for money as there were no laws against it in that state regarding minors.
 Tori asked where, and the woman said at the hospital.
 Tori thanked her and went in that direction.
 She had nothing to lose.